mariovisic/ruby2d-games/06 - Asteroids/readme.md

 ## Version 2

 The second version of the game adds the ability to start the game by selecting a player as well as rotating and accelerating the player around on screen.

+## Version 3

+The third version of this games allows the players ship to shoot projectiles, the firing rate is based on which player you select.